Mario Alexandre · March 26, 2026 · token-savings auto-scatter sinc-llm

 The Screenshot That Proves the Auto-Scatter Hook Works

 Yes.
-Here's the full data dump from my measurement system.
-These are the actual log numbers, not estimates.
-I'll walk through each one.
+Here are the real numbers from my measurement system.
+These come straight from the logs.
+They are not estimates.
+I will walk through each one.

 sinc-LLM — what the hook injects before every prompt